For everything you need to know about COVID-19, go to covid19.govt.nz

 If you’re getting NZ Superannuation or the Veteran’s Pension, you must let Work and Income know of changes to personal information such as your address, your relationship or your living arrangements.

-If you're away from NZ for 26 weeks or less you still receive your NZ Superannuation or Veteran's Pension.
-If you're away for more than 26 weeks you can sometimes get all or part of your pension.
+If you're away from NZ for 26 weeks or less, you may still receive your NZ Superannuation or Veteran's Pension.

 Page last updated: 27 April 2017